Francesco Landini: Music

-Landini was the foremost exponent of the Italian Trecento style, sometimes also called the "Italian ars nova".
+Landini was the most prolific composer of the Italian Trecento style, sometimes also called the "Italian ars nova".
 His output was almost exclusively secular.
 While there are records that he composed sacred music, none of it has survived.
 What have survived are eighty-nine ballate for two voices, forty-two ballate for three voices, and another nine which exist in both two and three-voice versions.
 In addition to the ballate, a smaller number of madrigals have survived.
 Landini is assumed to have written his own texts for many of his works.
 His output, preserved most completely in the Squarcialupi Codex, represents almost a quarter of all surviving 14th-century Italian music.

 Legacy

 Numerous contemporary writers attest to his fame, not only as a composer, but as a singer, poet, organist, philosopher, and passionately devoted citizen of Florence, notably Giovanni da Prato, in his book Paradiso degli Alberti.
 This book, written in 1389 contains short stories, one of which supposedly was related by Landini himself.
 His reputation for moving an audience with his music was so powerful that writers noted "the sweetness of his melodies was such that hearts burst from their bosoms."

 Landini is the eponym of the Landini cadence (or Landino sixth), a cadential formula whereby the sixth degree of the scale (the submediant) is inserted between the leading note and its resolution on the tonic.
-However this cadence neither originated with him, nor is unique to his music; it can be found in much polyphonic music of the period, and well into the 15th century (for example in the songs of Gilles Binchois).
+However this cadence neither originated with him, nor is it unique to his music; it can be found in much polyphonic music of the period, and well into the 15th century (for example in the songs of Gilles Binchois).
 Gherardello da Firenze is the earliest composer to use the cadence whose works have survived.
 Yet Landini used the formula consistently throughout his music, so the eponym—which dates from after the medieval era—is appropriate.